syscraft-mc/starter-server/README.md

 At the moment, this example will be for users who want to run a small server on their own Windows machine. **Please have at least 4GB of usable RAM**.

 If you do not have Git installed, please do so before starting.
 [This is a tutorial for installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+Ensure you have Java 16 or newer on the machine the server will be running on - there are multitudes of articles online for how to do this.

 1. Open command prompt.
 This can be done by typing `cmd` into the Windows search bar, or several other methods which you can Google.